Sankofa Communities, Embracing Yesterday, Creating Tomorrow

 Jennifer Denning, MSW

-Jennifer is keenly interested in using the InterPlay forms to promote racial justice and healing and has collaborated in developing and leading the workshops “Sankofa Communities” and “Using Body Wisdom to Build Just Communities.”
+Jennifer is the co-founder of InterPlay Atlanta.
+She is keenly interested in using the InterPlay forms to promote racial justice and healing and has collaborated in developing and leading the workshops “Sankofa Communities” and “Using Body Wisdom to Build Just Communities.”
 She directs InterPlay Atlanta's performance group, Soulprint Players.
 She launched InterPlay Atlanta’s programming with women in prison and has taught regularly at Trinity House and The Friendship Center.
 Jennifer has also worked as a professional actor and taught and directed with Synchronicity Theatre’s “Playmaking For Girls” program for over fifteen years.
 Her work has long centered on the intersection of creativity, spirituality and social justice.
-Jennifer currently works as a financial social worker, using financial education as one tool to advance economic equity.
-She delights in weaving deep breaths, InterPlay storytelling forms, and body awareness into her workshops.
 Jennifer is a former co-president of the Body Wisdom Board of Directors and a founding member of InterPlay's Racial Equity and Transformation committee.
+She is a part of Body Wisdom's InterPlay Leader Training team, and has been training InterPlay leaders and leading Life Practice Programs for over a decade.

 Carolyn Renée